windmill-labs/windmilldocs/docs/integrations/postgresql.md

 - **Description**, while not obligatory, is always a good idea.
 You can include any and all information to users of the resource.
 Let's put a warning that this is a production database, and users should be weary about their actions.
-- **Resource type** is postgresql.

 :::tip
 You can use Markdown formatting in the **Description** field.
 :::

 ![define resource metadata](../assets/integrations/postgres/1_1.png)

-Once the metadata defined, click the "Next" button to fill the connection details.

 Fill in your connection details, and click "Save" to create the resource.